umee-network/umee/x/metoken/README.md

 ## End Block

-Every block, the `me-token` module runs the following steps in order:
+Every block, the `metoken` module runs the following steps in order:

 - Re-balance Reserves if at `rebalancing_block`